To coach staff might sound a bit cliché, but it can have great effects like increased self-leadership and higher employee engagement.

 Lead your coworkers through coaching leadership, instead of telling them what to do.
 A coaching leadership is something that many organizations want to see more of, but, as a leader, it is sometimes hard to know how to do.

 To coach means that you lead by asking questions making the coworker think for themselves, to find solutions and opportunities.
-The most powerful tool we have as leaders is probably the one-on-one meeting, which can be to quickly touch base, or a longer talk.
+The most powerful tool we have as leaders is probably the one-to-one meeting, which can be to quickly touch base, or a longer talk.

 If you will have a coaching meeting with a coworker you should probably set off a bit more time, preferably 1h-1,5h.